 It was then when Ash handed Joy the clipboard, his hands brushing over the pokeballs just handed back to him, that his eyes met Misty's.

 At first neither one knew what to make of the other.
 Misty took in his age, and his maturity through the eyes, the longer stretch of his face and lack of his famous baseball cap.
 His clothes were darker.
 His build more noticeable.
 And quite frankly, he didn't look anything like Ash Ketchum anymore.
 All the things that had defined him in the past seemed to have disappeared or at least faded by time.

 He looked like a handsome young man.
-And to Ash, Misty actually looked like a beautiful woman.
-Her hair down and her clothes more complementary to her curves and feminine appearance, she wasn't the tomboy he knew anymore.
+And to Ash, Misty looked like a standard albeit beautiful woman.
+Her hair down and her clothes more complementary to her curves and feminine appearance, she wasn't the tomboy he grew up with.
 Neither recognized the other at all.